raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 **Ask: What’s the weirdest verb (doing word) you can think of?🤔**

 It’s pretty hard to do!
-Take some examples and ask ‘what makes it *weird’*?
+Take some examples and ask: "What makes it *weird’*?"

 --- /task ---

 --- task ---

-**Ask: Who would like to share a ‘low-temperature story’?**
+**Ask: "Who would like to share a low-temperature story?"**

-Take examples of a low-temperature story.
-Note how ‘normal’ the inserted words are.
-The story probably won’t be too crazy.
+Take examples of low-temperature stories.
+Note how normal the inserted words are.
+The stories probably won’t be too crazy.

 --- /task ---

 --- task ---

-**Ask: Who would like to share a ‘medium-temperature story’?**
+**Ask: "Who would like to share a medium-temperature story?"**

-Take examples of a medium-temperature story.
+Take examples of medium-temperature stories.
 Note how the inserted words are a bit more interesting.
 The story probably sounded like it might be interesting if we used it as a prompt for something bigger.

 --- /task ---

 --- task ---

-**Ask: Who would like to share a ‘high-temperature story’?**
+**Ask: Who would like to share a high-temperature story?"**

-Take examples of a high-temperature story.
-Note how ‘weird’ the inserted words are.
-The story probably won’t make a lot of sense or will be really crazy.
+Take examples of high-temperature stories.
+Note how weird the inserted words are.
+The stories probably won’t make a lot of sense, and could be really crazy.

 --- /task ---

 --- task ---

-**Ask: How does temperature affect the story our pretend LLM generated?**
+**Ask: "How does temperature affect the story our pretend LLM generated?"**

-When you talk about the ‘temperature’ of an LLM like ChatGPT, what you’re really talking about is how random and strange the words it will use are.
-Lower temperature means it will use more likely and ‘normal’ words in your output, while high temperature means weirder, less likely words.
+When you talk about the temperature of an LLM like ChatGPT, what you’re really talking about is how random and strange the words it will use are.
+Lower temperature means it will use more likely and normal words in its output, while higher temperature means weirder, less likely words.

 --- /task ---

-By now, your podcast should be ready to listen to!
+By now, your creators' AI-generated podcast should be ready to listen to!

-In the next step, find out how to share your new AI generated media with your creators, your club or whoever you like!
+In the next step, find out how to share the podcast with your creators, or whomever you like!